My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 Plaka is minutes away from the Metro so you can

 easily get to Pireaus and to the islands.
+Most of the hotels in the Plaka are small, family run, and located on pedestrian streets.
 For

 recommended hotels in and around the Plaka